liujianxun-ict/BestConfig/source/faq/index_faq.rst

 	  <p>

 | You need to move bestconf.jar to deploy directory.
+And remember to move the data directory to the deploy directory.

 .. raw:: html